 The answer is simple.
 Digital Remastering is the solution.
-For years now record companies have re-released “new” remastered tracks of a band’s previous hits and albums in their artist catalog.
+For years now record companies have re-released ‘new’ remastered tracks of a band’s previous hits and albums in their artist catalog.
 Remastering gives music with good sound an extra push over the edge.

 Digital Remastering presents a new approach to increasing the loudness of recordings, without creating any artifacts.
 The algorithms and audio processing programs are specifically optimized for lifting the effective loudness of audio material.
-Even on a mix which has been set to maximum level, digital remastering can increase the subjective loudness and the ‘punchiness’ of the material with soft/hard boost.
+Even on a mix that has been set to the maximum level, digital remastering can increase the subjective loudness and the ‘punchiness’ of the material with soft/hard boost.

 Here’s an example

 It is clear to anyone by the example how dramatically digital remastering can enhance most studio recordings.
-The best part.. how cost effective the process can be.
+The best part.. how cost-effective the process can be.
 The average remastering price is very reasonable – worth the effort in upgrading your band’s demo or studio album without breaking the bank in the process.